 Paul Watkins

-Paul Watkins is probably best described as a cross between Harry Potter and Bear Grylls.
+Paul Watkins keynote speaker sessions are best described as a cross between Harry Potter and Bear Grylls.
 Starting out as a local pharmacist in Warrnambool, he has spent time as a builder, property developer, entrepreneur, public speaker and trail runner.
 Over the last two decades he has built a considerable resume of mountain climbing and adventure racing – covering high altitude mountains and expeditions on all seven continents, completing the Kokoda Track twice as well as some of the most gruelling ultra-marathons on the planet, from Antarctica to the Arctic Circle.

 Paul blends decades of extreme adventure and a successful business career with a scientific and philosophical approach to optimising performance.
 From high schools to c-suites he speaks to the power of building discipline and antifragility – on the power of doing hard things.